 Hunting pits generally form large systems, some of which can consist of hundreds of individual pits.
 Not only were a larger number of individual pits within systems identified, some smaller systems were only detected through the DTM.
 Subsequent ground surveys showed that the majority of the detected pits were correctly interpreted.
 As hunting pits generally are quite uniform circular pits of a regular size and depth, their characteristics mean that LiDAR is highly applicable for detecting this type of archaeological feature.
 As commented above, the methods used in the analysis of the rebuilt DTM went beyond mere detection.
-Individual features of the hunting pits, as well as features relating to the mounds surrounding them.
+Individual features of the hunting pits could be detected, both the interior shape of the bottom of the hunting pits, as well as features relating to the mounds surrounding them.